regianenas/currency_converter/README.md

-# Price Converter API
+# Currency Converter API
-Repository for Django and Rest Framework api to Create, Read, Update and Delete products from a database.
+Repository for Django and Rest Framework API to Create, Read, Update and Delete products from a database.
-It uses Django version 4.1 and Rest Framework version 3.13.1.
-PostgresSQL (CHECAR ESSA INFORMÇÃO) is set as database.
+It uses Django version 4.1, Rest Framework version 3.13.1 and PostgresSQL version 2.9.3 is set as database.

-# Project Structure
+## Project Structure

 ```
 ├── converter_app/
 │     - Django manager